ym2151-log-editor

 - ym2151-tone-editor - YM2151 Tone Editor (reference implementation)

-- ym2151-log-play-server - YM2151 Log Play Server
+- ym2151-log-play-server - YM2151 Log Playback Server

 License

-See the LICENSE file for details.
+Refer to the LICENSE file for details.

 Future Enhancements

-- Audio preview integration.
+- Audio preview integration

-- Batch time scaling.
+- Batch time scaling

-- Event filtering and searching.
+- Event filtering and searching

 Project Goals

-- Minimal editing of waits.
+- Minimal

-- Minimal editing of events.
+waitediting - Minimal event editing

-- Minimal visualization of events.
+- Minimal event visualization

 - Event insertion via MML input.